troy-west/apache-kafka-number-stations/README.md

 Use in unison with [TW AK3W Workshop](https://github.com/troy-west/apache-kafka-three-ways).

+A solution to this exercice is [available here](https://github.com/troy-west/apache-kafka-number-stations-sln)

 # Background

 [Number Stations](https://en.wikipedia.org/wiki/Numbers_station) are shortwave radio stations that broadcast formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.